M4444/juvix/docs/source/preliminaries/ingredients.md

 ### Programmer-directed optimisations

 Primitives are provided to allow developers to bypass the usual compilation pipeline and construct hand-optimised rewrite rules specialised to the underlying machine, optionally proving equivalence of their hand-optimised rewrite rules to the compiler-generated ones using a formalised interpreter for the machine model.

-## Resource verification

-Leveraging the dependent typechecker already in place, Juvix uses techniques from [a 2008 POPL paper](http://www.cse.chalmers.se/~nad/publications/danielsson-popl2008.pdf) to check computational resource consumption of terms without executing them by encapsulating computations in a cost monad, where costs can depend on terms in the usual dependent fashion.
-This requires some annotations by the developer, but tooling can be improved over time, and cost bounds can be added in a progressive fashion just like proofs of properties.
-In the future, if ledgers elect to integrate a limited version of the typechecker directly into their state machines, this resource verification mechanism can be used to eliminate runtime gas metering entirely: each contract would have a cost function, computable depending on arguments to the call, and the gas (exactly computable) could be deducted at the beginning of the function prior to execution.
-This resource verification model can also easily incorporate different denominations of resources (compute, storage, etc.) by tracking several costs at once.

 ## Backend parameterisation